jingzhian/mkdocs-md-notes/docs/ophthalmology.md

 Circulated immune complexes can affect the eye in systemic lupus erythematosus.

 ### Sjogren Syndrome
 Immune-mediated destruction of the lacrimal and salivary glands that can occur as primary disease or secondary with other autoimmune disorders (e.g. SLE, RA).
 Decreased tear volume in SS leads to a hyperosmolar state on the surface of the eye, resulting in irritative symptoms and promoting an inflammatory response.
 It may occur independently or as a manifestation of another autoimmune disorder (eg, systemic sclerosis).
-Onset is typically in middle age, and a majority of patients have a positive antinuclear antibody assay.
+Onset is typically in middle age, and a majority of patients have a positive ANA assay.

 Sjögren syndrome is characterized by inflammation of the exocrine glands, commonly presenting with dry eyes (keratoconjunctivitis sicca) and dry mouth (xerostomia).
 Decreased tear volume leads to a hyperosmolar state on the surface of the eye, resulting in irritative symptoms and promoting an inflammatory response.
 Complications include decreased visual acuity, infection, corneal ulceration, and corneal perforation.

 **Clinical features**

 - chronic dry eyes (keratoconjunctivitis sicca), with discomfort, grittiness, foreign body sensation, that are often worse in windy conditions, or when doing tasks associated with decreased blinking  (e.g. reading, computer work)
 - dry mouth (xerostomia), salivary hypertrophy
 - dry skin (xerosis)